ozziexsh/plug_db_session/README.md

 Using this approach, you can store much more data in the session, revoke sessions on demand, and see when they were last active.

-In the future we will allow arbitrary data to be added to the session schema, allowing you to collect metadata such as tying a sessio to a user_id, IP, user agent, etc. This can be useful if you e.g. show your logged in users which devices they are logged into and allow them to revoke access on their own.
+In the future we will allow arbitrary data to be added to the session schema, allowing you to collect metadata such as tying a session to a user_id, IP, user agent, etc. This can be useful if you e.g. show your logged in users which devices they are logged into and allow them to revoke access on their own.

 ## Installation